rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Debug: show FXAA edges** - Highlights edges that are being smoothed by FXAA.
 The brighter green the more smoothing is applied.
 Don't worry if moderate smoothing appears where you don't think it should - sharpening will compensate.

 **Debug: show AO shade & bounce** - Shows amount of shading AO is adding, against a grey background.
-Includes coloured AO bounce if enabled.
+Includes colored AO bounce if enabled.
 Use this if tweaking AO settings to help get them just right see the effect of each setting clearly.
 However, don't worry if it doesn't look perfect - it exaggerates the effect and many issues won't be noticable in the final image.
 The best final check is in normal mode.

 **Debug: show depth buffer** - This image shows the distance to each pixel.
 However not all games provide it and there are a few different formats they can use.
 Use to check if it works and is in the correct format.
 Close objects should be black and distant ones white.
 If it looks different it may need configuration - Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
 If you get no depth image, set Depth of Field, Ambient Occlusion and Detect Menus to off, as they won't work.